AmsterdamUMC-test/repo-template-secure/README.md

 This template helps prevent common mistakes, but always double-check before committing anything sensitive.
 If you're not sure, ask someone on your team or see [`SECURITY.md`](SECURITY.md).

+## Accidentally Committed Sensitive Data?

+**Don't panic, but act fast:**

+1. Do NOT try to fix it yourself — this can make it worse
+2. Contact [security team / data steward email] immediately
+3. See [`SECURITY.md`](SECURITY.md) for detailed steps

+Time matters — the sooner you report, the easier it is to fix.

 ### Note on Public Repos